mattyv/ilp_for/README.md

 } ILP_END;
 ```

-I also decided to add `ILP_FOR_AUTO` variations which simplify the selection of the unroll factor for your hardware to help take the gues work out and make portability between architecture more manageable (see below) (also probably saving you a few cycles if you want to make sure you're tuning to your hardware properly).
+I also decided to add `ILP_FOR_AUTO` variations which simplify the selection of the unroll factor for your hardware to help take the guesswork out and make portability between architectures more manageable (see below) (also probably saving you a few cycles if you want to make sure you're tuning to your hardware properly).

 ---